chaosct/ofxPython/README.md

 Installation
 ------------
 Drop the folder into the `OF/addons/` folder.
-If your project generator is clever enough it will copy the `OF/addons/ofxPython/lib/openframeworks.py` file into the `data/` folder, copy it manually otherwise.
+If your project generator is clever enough it will copy the `OF/addons/ofxPython/lib/*.py` files into the `data/` folder, copy it manually otherwise.

 You will need Python (2.7 tested) installed in order to compile your program.